OpenNTI/nti.dataserver/docs/content-anchoring.rst

 main body of a page moving to a callout in the sidebar.)

-Assuming clients can perform any rendering or calculations required to show NTIAnchored content using objects conforming to the Dom Range Specification's, ``Range`` object, clients need only be concerned with the conversion of our modeled anchorable objects to/from range objects.
+Assuming clients can perform any rendering or calculations required to show NTIAnchored content using objects conforming to the `Dom Range Specification's Range object <http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#ranges>`_, , clients need only be concerned with the conversion of our modeled anchorable objects to/from ``Range`` objects.

 Modeling Anchorable Content
 ===========================